YaroslavMartynenko/DockerApp/README.md

 # PointAPP
 ## Description

-Fleet system.
-Drivers and Administrators can log into the system.
-In the fleet there are buses, routes.
-The Administrator can assign free buses to the Routes, to buses of free Drivers, and also release them, making them free.
-The driver can see his place of work, and he must also confirm his new Appointment.
-Instalation and running
+RESTfull web app that provides an opportunity to create, update, delete geographical points with different attributes like: images, work time, etc. and store them in database.

 ## Prerequisites

-    - JDK, JRE 8 or later
+   * JDK, JRE 8 or later
-    - Apache Maven
+   * Apache Maven
-    -  Apache Tomcat
+   * Apache Tomcat
-    - PostgresSQL
+   * PostgresSQL
-    - Docker
+   * Docker